narfdotpl/narf.pl/content/posts/5k-imac.md

   [Glitchy Checkers]: /checkers

-The iMac I configured is "maxed-out" with a "star": I chose the fastest CPU and the best GPU, but settled for the smallest SSD (256&nbsp;GB) because I don't use much "disk" space (I was *almost* fine with 128 gigs in the Air).
-I also ordered it with only 8 GB of RAM and swapped the memory myself for 32&nbsp;GB of Kingston HyperX Impact RAM [from Allegro][allegro], which saved me over 500&nbsp;USD.
+The iMac I configured is "maxed-out" with a "star": I chose the fastest CPU and the best GPU, but settled for the smallest SSD (256 GB) because I don't use much "disk" space (I was *almost* fine with 128 gigs in the Air).
+I also ordered it with only 8 GB of RAM and swapped the memory myself for 32 GB of Kingston HyperX Impact RAM [from Allegro][allegro], which saved me over 500 USD.
 (RAM is the only thing a user can change themself.
 Without removing the front glass, that is.)

   [allegro]: http://allegro.pl/kingston-hyperx-impact-sodimm-ddr3l-16gb-1866mhz-i5730717173.html